cloudnativelabs/kube-router/Documentation/README.md

 ### Try Kube-router with cluster installers

-Best way to get started is to deploy Kubernetes with Kube-router is through cluster installer.
+The best way to get started is to deploy Kubernetes with Kube-router is with a cluster installer.

 #### kops
 Please see the [steps](https://github.com/cloudnativelabs/kube-router/blob/master/Documentation/kops.md) to deploy Kubernetes cluster with Kube-router using [Kops](https://github.com/kubernetes/kops)